kanishkaman/ISP-code-files/README.md

 # ISP-code-files
 This repository contains my (raw)work for ISP1.

-Past few commits were not visible on my profile due to some inconsistency in my Git Email Configuration.
-This is just a test.
+Some commits were not visible on my profile due to some inconsistency in my Git Email Configuration.
+(Test passed, now I can work normally on this repo)